kintama48/linkedin-scrapper/README.md

 3. **The script will:**
    - Log in to LinkedIn using the provided credentials.
+   - Support Two-Factor Authentication (2FA) if enabled.
    - Perform a search based on the `SEARCH_QUERY` parameter.
-   - Scrape profile information and emails from the search results pages.
+   - Scrape event links and data from the search results pages.
+   - Visit each event page to attend or register for the event.
-   - Compile the data into an Excel file named `linkedin-compiled-data.xlsx`.
+   - Compile the data into an Excel file named `linkedin_events.xlsx`.

 ## Notes